thewebmasterp/movetocorner/README.md

 # i3 config

-You can add this t your `i3/config file` by adding this :
+You can add this to your `i3/config file` by adding this :
 > you can get the keyboards X event content by softwares like : [xev](https://jlk.fjfi.cvut.cz/arch/manpages/man/xev.1) (for example)
 ```
 # #---Windows-to-corner---# #